 Medicare Part C is also referred to as a Medicare Advantage Plan.
-Medicare Part C plans are available through private insurance companies of which Medicare approves.
+Medicare Part C plans are available through private insurance companies that are approved by Medicare.
 You must first have both Medicare Part A and Part B to obtain coverage under Part C. You will still be a member of the Medicare network, but a private insurance company will administer your coverage and benefits instead of getting what is referred to as ‘Original Medicare.’
 Medicare Part C, or Medicare Advantage, includes plans you may be familiar with like a Health Maintenance Organization (HMO), Preferred Provider Organization (PPO) or Private Fee-For-Service administered by private insurance companies such as Cigna or Blue Cross.
 All Medicare Advantage plans through these private insurers must be approved by Medicare.

-Learn how you can appeal a Medicare decision to have a medical procedure or device covered by reviewing the information in our health care guide.
+Learn how you can appeal a Medicare decision to have a medical procedure or device covered by reviewing the information in our senior benefits guide.

 What does Medicare Part C cost?

-Download our guide for more details about Medicare Plan C costs and enrolling in Medicaid to reduce health care expenses.
+Download our guide for more details about Medicare Part C costs and enrolling in Medicaid to reduce health care expenses.